pyrsia/pyrsia/docs/community/get_involved/good_pr.md

 ### Possible solutions

-* Open new issues for the extra work you spot in the code if it takes more then 30 minutes.
+* Open new issues for the extra work you spot in the code if it takes more than 30 minutes.
 * Focus on the issue at hand!
 * Clearly call out changes in the description of code comments to inform the reviewer.
 * Document design decision in the `docs/` folder.